tomtzook/bbb-pru-control/README.md

-# bbb-pru-uio-control
+# bbb-pru-control
-Controlling the PRU on a BeagleBone Black using UIO driver
+Controlling the PRU on a BeagleBone Black.